MatrixAI/Polykey-Docs/Vaults.md

 #### `public pullVault(nodeId: string): void`
 * `nodeId`: ID of node to pull from

 Pulls the vault changes from a nodeId.
-TODO: What happens in exception cases?
+No exceptions occur as the node ID has already been connected to.

 ---

 #### `public cloneVault(nodeId: string): void`
 * `nodeId`: ID of node to pull from

 Clones the vault repository from a nodeId.
-TODO: What happens in exception cases?
+No exceptions occur as the node ID has already been connected to.

 ---